AthulyaG/freshersbatch-mar25/Assignments/README.txt

-The assignment is regarding git branching and various commands.
+The assignment is regarding git branching and various commands,css,js files are included.
 And also about different commands used.
 It is really helpfull.